NextSDS Logo

 ๐Ÿงค Hand Protection

 No special equipment needed when handling small quantities.
 OTHERWISE: For potentially moderate exposures: Wear general protective gloves, eg. light weight rubber gloves.
-For potentially heavy exposures: Wear chemical protective gloves, eg. PVC. and safety footwear.
-Recommended glove materials include BUTYL, BUTYL/NEOPRENE, PE/EVAL/PE, PVDC/PE/PVDC (Best Selection); SARANEX-23 2-PLY, TEFLON (Satisfactory); CPE, HYPALON, NATURAL RUBBER, NATURAL+NEOPRENE, NEOPRENE, NITRILE, NITRILE+PVC, PVA, PVC, SARANEX-23, VITON/NEOPRENE (Poor to Dangerous Choice for other than short term immersion).
+For potentially heavy exposures: + Wear chemical protective gloves, eg. PVC. and safety footwear.
+Glove selection is based on a modified presentation of the: "Forsberg Clothing Performance Index".
+The effect(s) of the following substance(s) are taken into account in the computer-generated selection: Rocol Flaw Finder Cleaner Spray No.1.
+Recommended materials include BUTYL, BUTYL/NEOPRENE, PE/EVAL/PE, PVDC/PE/PVDC (Best Selection); SARANEX-23 2-PLY, TEFLON (Satisfactory); CPE, HYPALON, NATURAL RUBBER, NATURAL+NEOPRENE, NEOPRENE, NITRILE, NITRILE+PVC, PVA, PVC, SARANEX-23, VITON/NEOPRENE (Poor to Dangerous Choice).
+A final selection must be based on detailed observation, and a qualified practitioner should be consulted for short-term or infrequent use.

 ๐Ÿ‘๏ธ Eye Protection